 (Reference Massachusetts General Laws Chapter 7, Section 9A)

 Alternative Fuel Vehicle and Infrastructure Grants

-The Massachusetts Department of Energy Resources' Clean Vehicle Project offers grants for public and private fleets to purchase alternative fuel vehicles and infrastructure, as well as idle reduction technology.
+The Massachusetts Department of Energy Resources' Clean Vehicle Project offers grants for public and private fleets to purchase alternative fuel vehicles and infrastructure.
 Eligible vehicles include those fueled by natural gas, propane, and electricity, including hybrid electric and hydraulic hybrid vehicles.
-Eligible infrastructure includes natural gas and hydrogen fueling stations as well as electric vehicle supply equipment (EVSE), including solar powered EVSE.
+Eligible infrastructure includes natural gas fueling stations and electric vehicle supply equipment .
 For information about how to apply for funding, visit the State and Federal Electric Vehicle Funding Programs website.

 More Laws and Incentives

 To find laws and incentives for other alternative fuels and advanced vehicles, search all laws and incentives.